ehefk/vrc8ball/README.md

 And in the scene `__MAIN__` also has one of these scripts

 ### Caveats
-HT8B once again has a position requirement, this time its that the Y position in the scene of this prefab should equal 0.0
+- HT8B once again has a position requirement, this time its that the Y position in the scene of this prefab should equal 0.0

-This is due to one of the shaders (the contact shadow)
+- This project is currently not designed / tested with more than one instance of a table in a world and is currently unsupported